 Toronto FC's comeback falls short, beaten by Montreal for its ninth straight loss

+Toronto FC's nosedive continued Sunday in a 3-2 Major League Soccer loss to CF Montreal that showed some good but a lot more bad.

-TORONTO — Mathieu Choiniere scored twice as CF Montreal defeated Toronto FC 3-2 Sunday, handing TFC a franchise-record ninth straight loss in all competitions.
+Mathieu Choiniere scored twice for Montreal as Toronto suffered a franchise-record ninth straight loss in all competitions.

-Federico Bernardeschi had two goals in a losing cause for Toronto, with his second coming in injury time.
+The good for Toronto was a second-half comeback, with Lorenzo Insigne providing a spark off the bench and fellow Italian Federico Bernardeschi scoring two stylish goals, with the second coming in injury time.

+The bad was a first half that saw TFC booed off the field trailing 2-0 and without a shot on target.

 Toronto (3-12-10) is now winless in 12 games (0-9-3) and has just one win in its last 18 outings (1-13-4) in all competitions.